1915 AAA Championship Car season

 The 1915 AAA Championship Car season consisted of 27 races, beginning in San Diego, California on January 9 and concluding in San Francisco, California on November 25.
+The AAA did not award points towards a National Championship during the 1915 season and did not declare a National Champion.
+Ralph DePalma won the International 500 Mile Sweepstakes.

-The de facto National Champion as poled by the American automobile journal Motor Age was Earl Cooper and the winner of the Indianapolis 500 was Ralph DePalma.
+Earl Cooper was named the de facto National Champion by the American automobile journal Motor Age.
 Points were not awarded by the AAA Contest Board during the 1915 season.
-Champions of the day were decided by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on track performance.
-The points table was created retroactively in 1927 – all championship results should be considered unofficial.
+Cooper was named champion by Chris G. Sinsabaugh, an editor at Motor Age, based on merit and on-track performance.
+A points table was created retroactively in 1927.
+Historians later recognized that these championship results should be considered unofficial.

 Schedule and results

 Leading National Championship standings

-The points paying system for the 1909–1915 and 1917–1919 season were retroactively applied in 1927 and revised in 1951 using the points system from 1920.
+The points-paying system for the 1909–1915 and 1917–1919 seasons was retroactively applied in 1927 and revised in 1951 using the points system from 1920.